Where Is Badminton Most Popular?

 - United Kingdom

-As can be seen on the list above, the countries that round out the top ten are Malaysia, Indonesia, the United Kingdom, Denmark, Sweden, Singapore, Thailand, and Japan.
-Clearly, badminton is quite popular in Asian countries, as seven of the top ten nations where it is popular are in Asia.
-That being said, there is still some European interest in badminton, with the fifth, sixth, and seventh-ranked nations being on the European continent.
-Perhaps a factor that has fueled this popularity is Viktor Axelsen, a Danish badminton player who is currently the number one ranked male individual in the world.
-In total, six of the top ten male players in the world reside in one of the top ten nations on this list, further proving that international success is a key contributor to badminton’s popularity amongst the nations.
+The countries that round out the top 10 are Malaysia, Indonesia, the United Kingdom, Denmark, Sweden, Singapore, Thailand, and Japan.
+Clearly, badminton is quite popular in Asian countries, as seven of the top 10 nations are in Asia.
+That being said, there is still some European interest in badminton, with the fifth, sixth, and seventh-ranked nations located on the European continent.

 Some of the same factors that were mentioned above for China and South Korea are true for nations around the world.
 The simple skills required to play badminton and the lack of equipment needed both allow badminton to be played by individuals and pairs across the globe.
 Overall, while simplistic in nature, badminton has millions of fans around the world, and its popularity is only growing in many places.